ataur39n-sharif/my-ec2-manager/README.md

 5. All actions show confirmation modals for safety

 ### Application Settings
-1. Configure username and password in the settings panel
+1. Configure username and password in the settings panel (requires authentication)
 2. **Password Requirements**:
    - At least 8 characters long
    - Contains uppercase and lowercase letters